intervortex/vortex/site/content/posts/reviews/2024-03-11-review-goldis-almostopster-circle-of-dust-disengage.md

 <!--StartFragment-->

 Steve Taylor was my introduction to censorship.
 A pioneer of Christian alternative rock, Taylor wrote many of my favorite songs when all I had was the radio, a fact I didn’t learn until many years later when I learned that bands didn’t always write their own material.
-Newsboys, evangelical rock very popular on local Christian radio, had an entire verse struck from a song on account of the phrase “shoveling elephant dung”, a line penned by Steve Taylor.
+Newsboys, an evangelical rock band that was very popular on local Christian radio, had an entire verse struck from a song on account of the phrase “shoveling elephant dung”, a line penned by Steve Taylor.
 Like a dutiful student of things I wasn’t supposed to learn, I quickly pulled back out Taylor albums from my father’s collection and looked for more.
 Turns out, Taylor was strictly censored in ye olden days for writing biting satire, culminating in a soft excommunication from Christian rock, hence explaining writing for another from the sidelines.
 I personally attuned to his song “Am I in Sync?”, for reasons obvious today but mystifying then: ominous relentless synthesizers, haunting tales of broken lives, distorted dark warnings in the catchy chorus, and the final bars collapsing into dissonant failure.

 [Am I In Sync?](https://www.youtube.com/watch?v=Upv6qKGowhs)